wpapper/dynamoose/README.md

 ## Contributing

-To contirubute to this project please checkout our [CONTRIBUTING.md](//github.com/dynamoosejs/dynamoose/blob/master/CONTRIBUTING.md) file.
+To contribute to this project please checkout our [CONTRIBUTING.md](//github.com/dynamoosejs/dynamoose/blob/master/CONTRIBUTING.md) file.